-Ready to teach a Valentine’s Day themed yoga class to kids?
+Ready to teach a Valentine’s Day yoga class to kids?
 Or bring a little more love into their daily movement and mindfulness?

-Or are you hoping to entice your little ones to get involved in your yoga practice and need some fresh themed pose ideas?
+Or are you hoping to entice your little ones to get involved in your yoga practice and need some fresh themed yoga pose ideas?

 The holiday of love is just around the corner.
 And Valentine’s Day is another great holiday to use as a theme for your kid’s yoga classes.

 My students love themed yoga classes.
 We do a lot of the same yoga poses every day, but most of the time we switch our theme every week.
 This works great for kids ages 4 to 14!